General Planning Tips For Pre-Pharmacy

 - If you plan to study abroad during the spring semester (more ideal than fall), be sure to meet with the School of Pharmacy before you depart to make arrangements for completing your Pharmacy School interview while you are abroad.
 The school is willing to make accommodations via Skype/Adobe Connect.

 To help you get started in your search, here are some recommended programs for Pre-Pharmacy.
-We also encourage you to visit the Study Abroad Info Center to meet with a Peer Advisor to discuss your interests and learn more about available options.
+We also encourage you to visit the study abroad Info Center for drop-in advising to meet with a Peer Advisor to discuss your interests and learn more about available options.